Synchrony's Walmart feud is over, Sam's Club deal extended

 Advertisement

 Earlier Wednesday, Synchrony came out with fourth quarter earnings of $1.09 per share, beating the Zacks Consensus Estimate of $0.93 per share.
-However, revenue of $7 billion fell slightly short of analysts estimates.
-Shares were lower on Wednesday.